AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/integrating/integration-adobe-target-ims.md

 >[!NOTE]
 >
->A compatibilidade com a API do Target Standard da Adobe é novidade no AEMaaCS.
+>A compatibilidade com a API do Adobe Target Standard é novidade no AEMaaCS.
 A API do Target Standard usa autenticação IMS.
 >
 >A seleção da API é orientada pelo método de autenticação usado para a integração do AEM/Target.